• Skip to main content

 Importantly, unlike some depressive mood symptoms (such as anger and fatigue listed above), depressive personality symptoms do not respond to medications like SSRIs.
 Rather, they tend to endure even after the depressive mood symptoms have receded, because they are, in effect, part of one’s character.
 However, through psychotherapy designed to treat the personality rather than behavioral and/or cognitive symptoms, depressive personality features can diminish.
 Psychodynamic therapy and psychoanalysis are examples of such treatments.

-Perhaps the most salient point in the article is the following sentence: If your husband (or boyfriend) is depressed and you feel helpless, consider getting therapy for yourself.
-I would opine that therapy for yourself is not primarily to help your significant other, as the article suggests, but rather, to help you.
-The individuals we pick as partners at any given time in our lives reflect something about who we are and where we are on our developmental journey.
-So, if you think your partner is depressed, you might wonder to yourself what you are seeking from the relationship.
+When you have a depressed partner, it’s easy to focus on his/her symptoms.
+But, the individuals we pick as partners at any given time in our lives reflect something about who we are and where we are on our developmental journey.
+So, if you think your partner is depressed, you might wonder to yourself what you’re seeking from the relationship.
 Do you find yourself propping up your partner emotionally?
 If so, do you resent that role, or find it gratifying in some way?
 How needed do you feel in the relationship?
 How important is it for you to feel needed?
 How do you imagine you would feel without this person: Lost?
 Incomplete?
 Relieved?
 Sometimes we learn the most about ourselves by looking very closely at the company we keep.

 [*] All information regarding depressive personality is from PDM Task Force (2006).
 Psychodynamic Diagnostic Manual.
 Silver Spring, MD: Alliance of Psychoanalytic Organizations (pp. 44-45).